Manifest destiny: Homestead Act

 The Homestead Act of 1862 encouraged 600,000 families to settle the West by giving them land (usually 160 acres) almost free.
 Over the course of 123 years, 200 million claims were made and over 270 million acres were settled, accounting for 10% of the land in the U.S. They had to live on and improve the land for five years.
 Before the American Civil War, Southern leaders opposed the Homestead Acts because they feared it would lead to more free states and free territories.
 After the mass resignation of Southern senators and representatives at the beginning of the war, Congress was subsequently able to pass the Homestead Act.

 In some areas, the Homestead Act resulted in the direct removal of Indigenous communities.
 According to American historian Roxanne Dunbar-Ortiz, all five nations of the "Five Civilized Tribes" signed treaties with the Confederacy and initially supported them in hopes of dividing and weakening the U.S. so that they could remain on their land.
 The United States Army, led by prominent Civil War generals such as William Tecumseh Sherman, Philip Sheridan, and George Armstrong Custer, waged wars on "non-treaty Indians" who continued to live on land that had already been ceded to the U.S. through treaty.
 Homesteaders and other settlers soon followed and took possession of the land for farms and mining.
 Occasionally, white settlers would move ahead of the U.S. Army, into land that had not yet been settled by the United States, causing conflict with the Native people who still resided there.
-According to Anglo-American historian Julius Wilm, while the U.S. government did not approve of settlers moving ahead of the army, Indian Affairs officials did believe "the move of frontier whites into the proximity of contested territory—be they homesteaders or parties interested in other pursuits—necessitated the removal of Indigenous nations."
+According to Anglo-American historian Julius Wilm, while the U.S. government did not approve of settlers moving ahead of the Army, Indian Affairs officials did believe "the move of frontier whites into the proximity of contested territory—be they homesteaders or parties interested in other pursuits—necessitated the removal of Indigenous nations."

 According to historian Hannah Anderson, the Homestead Act also led to environmental degradation.
 While it succeeded in settling and farming the land, the Act failed to preserve the land.
-Continuous plowing of the top soil made the soil vulnerable to erosion and wind, as well as stripping the nutrients from the ground.
+Continuous plowing of the topsoil made the soil vulnerable to erosion and wind, as well as stripping the nutrients from the ground.
 This deforestation and erosion would play a key role in the Dust Bowl in the 1930s.
 Intense logging caused a decrease in much of the forests and hunting harmed many of the native animal populations, including the bison, whose population was reduced to a few hundreds.